bennyz/notes/reading/rust.md

 When `s1` is assigned to `s2` we get another structure, similar to the one on the left, only for `s2`.
 The pointer and the metadata are copied, but no the data pointed by the variable!

-Since *drop* is called at the end of the block, Rust will attempt to free `s1` and then `s2`, but since the they have a pointer to the same location on the heap, it might free the same memory area twice (*double free*)!
+Since *drop* is called at the end of the block, Rust will attempt to free `s1` and then `s2`, but since they have a pointer to the same location on the heap, it might free the same memory area twice (*double free*)!
 This leads to undefined behavior which can cause data corruption and security issues.